 It’s important that everyone in the team understands their own contributions so they can feel engaged with work

 6. Keep the big picture in mind when making decisions

-What is the thing we are trying to accomplish and do these actions help us get there?
+What is the thing we are trying to accomplish?
+Do the planned actions help us get there?
 In other words, make sure that tasks will help you reach the goals for your project.

-Not every task is equal – be strategic about how to organize and prioritize them!
+Not every task is created equal – be strategic about how to organize and prioritize them!

 Making decisions often requires expertise, so it’s best if one person has overall responsibility for managing projects.
 It’s important that the project management team communicates regularly.
 This is also a good way to keep any potential problems from developing.